egXcoder/Study-Repository/ccna/tcp.md

 ### Q: when sender is forced to stop and wait for ack?

 if sender exceeds min(rwnd, cwnd) . then he has to wait for receiver to ack
-- rwnd: is number of bytes suggested by receiver device that this is the maximum window he can send before wait for ack
+- rwnd: is number of bytes suggested by receiver device that this is maximum data you can send to fill my not-ack buffer memory
 - cwnd: is number of bytes dynamically evaluated by sender that this is the maximum window i can send without disturbing the hops

 Tip: this number of bytes called effective window